Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Exact Constraints

 \subsection{Conserving approximation}

-A milestone in the theory of condensed matter physics is the introduction of the so-called conserving approximation by Baym and Kadanoff. \cite{g_baym_61,g_baym_62} The idea of constructing approximation based on a functional of the Green function was pioneered by Luttinger and Ward, $\Phi(G)$. \cite{Luttinger_Ward_1960} It was shown that the functional derivative with respect to the Green function can be used to define the self-energy $\delta \Sigma = tr \Sigma \delta G$.
-Putting it together with the Dyson equation $G^{-1}=G_{0}^{-1} -\sigma$, the correlation functions generated by the functional obey conservation laws and thus the Ward identity.
+A milestone in the theory of condensed matter physics is the formulation of the so-called conserving approximations by Baym and Kadanoff. \cite{g_baym_61,g_baym_62} The idea of constructing approximations based on a functional of the Green function was pioneered by Luttinger and Ward, $\Phi(G)$. \cite{Luttinger_Ward_1960} It was shown that the functional derivative with respect to the Green function can be used to define the self-energy $\delta \Sigma = tr \Sigma \delta G$.
+Putting it together with the Dyson equation $G^{-1}=G_{0}^{-1} -\Sigma$, the correlation functions generated by the functional obey conservation laws and thus the Ward identities.

-Conventional methods that are conserving approximations include self-consistent solutions of the Hatree-Fock, T-matrix approximation, and GW approximations.
-Another well known method which is also a conserving approximation is the fluctuation exchange (FLEX) approximation.
+Conventional methods that are also conserving approximations include self-consistent solutions of the Hatree-Fock, T-matrix approximation, and GW approximations.
+Another well known method that is also a conserving approximation is the fluctuation exchange (FLEX) approximation.

 Dynamical mean field theory and its cluster extensions, CDMFT and DCA, are both conserving approximations although the Ward identity on the lattice is strictly speaking not satisfied due to the coarse-graining procedure.
 Though ``conserving approximation" does not necessary imply ``better approximation", conserving approximations may be more important for broken symmetry cases, that are not routinely studied by the DMFT.